lizhuorong/Adversarial-Reprogramming-tensorflow/README.md

 cd Adversarial-Reprogramming-tensorflow
 ```
 ### Download the imagenet models
+Download the following pre-trained models and put them into './model':
 - [resnet_v2_50](http://download.tensorflow.org/models/resnet_v2_50_2017_04_14.tar.gz)
 - [inception_v3](http://download.tensorflow.org/models/inception_v3_2016_08_28.tar.gz)
 - [vgg_16](http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz)
 - More imagenet models can be found [here](https://github.com/tensorflow/models/tree/master/research/slim)

 ### Datasets
 - MNIST dataset will be automatically downloaded after running the scripts.
 - CIFAR-10.
 Training on CIFAR-10 have not been implemented yet.
 However, it is easy to adapt to more datasets and imagenet models.